On April 15, 1862, the western-most "battle"

 forward against the remaining Confederate cavalry troopers, who laid down heavy

-young lieutenant.
+lieutenant.
 After withdrawing and regrouping, the Union cavalry continued

 trading shots with the Confederates until late afternoon, when they withdrew